 Normally, you would just use "Auto-Hide in Selected Range" button, but for some reasons you might want to edit the range manually.

 On the Excel toolbar, go to the Formulas ribbon and select Name Manager and then edit the range

 Because after such manual change there will be no calculation event, changes will not be automatically reapplied.
 To reapply them, you need to manually select just one of the controlled cells, click the pull down arrow on Hide Zero Rows and then click Auto-Hide / Unhide Rows in Selected Range.
 The changes will be reapplied across the entire controlled range, not just the selected cell.

 Can I use the Auto-Hide feature on a protected worksheet?

 Unfortunately, when a worksheet is protected, this locks Excel's hide feature from being able to modify that worksheet.
 Thus, Excel's protection feature is not compatible with the Velixo hide features.

 How do forget all controlled ranges for the current worksheet?

-From the Acumatica ribbon, click the pulldown arrow for Unhide All and click Forget Auto Hide/Unhide Ranges
+From the Velixo ribbon, click the pulldown arrow for Unhide All and click Forget Auto Hide/Unhide Ranges

 What if I want to temporarily disable auto-hiding while I make changes, but then restore the ranges?